SellTrack/Fitlife/README.md

  # ✨ What i learned from this project

-  I learned basics of web programming staj
+  I learned basics of web programming